DUNE/computing-training-202112/_episodes/11-expert-in-the-room-larsoft.md

 ## Set up your environment

 You may need to check your login scripts:  `.bashrc`, `.shrc`, `.profile`, `.login`, etc. for experiment-specific setups for other experiments and even DUNE.
 This tutorial assumes you have a "clean" login with minimal or no environment set up.
-You can do simple checks to see
+You can do simple checks to see if you have any NOvA setups in your environment, try:

 ~~~
   env | grep -i nova
 ~~~
 {: .language-bash}

-for example to see if you have any NOvA setups in your environment.
 Other common conflicting environments come from MINERvA and MicroBooNE, but you could have just about anything.
 You may have to adjust your login scripts to do experiment-specific setup only when logged in to a particular experiment's computers.
 Or you can define aliases that run specific setups when requested, but not automatically on login.

 You will need *three* login sessions.
 These have different